-- Log on to Phoenix Management Console.
+- Log in to the Phoenix Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-The Add DR plan page opens.
+The Create DR Plan page opens.

-|plan Name||The name for the DR plan that you want to create.
+- Plan Name: The name of the DR plan that you want to create.

-Select one of the following options from the drop-down list:
+Select one of the following options from the drop-down list

-|Start Time||The time when you want the AMI update operation to begin.
-The Start Time list appears only if you select the Daily or Weekly options from the AMI Update Frequency drop-down list.
+- Start Time: The time when you want the update DR copy job to begin.
+The Start Time list only appears if you select the Daily or Weekly options from the Replication Frequency drop-down list.

-Add virtual machines to Disaster Recovery plan
+Step 3: Add virtual machines to the disaster recovery plan

-Considerations for adding virtual machines to the DR plan:
+Considerations for adding virtual machines to the DR plan

 Before adding a virtual machine to a DR plan, you must consider the following points:

-- You can add only those virtual machines to a DR plan for which the storage region for backup is same as the region specified in the DR plan.
+- You can add only those virtual machines to a DR plan for which the storage region for backup is the same as the region specified in the DR plan.

 - instance_type = t2.micro